David Drummond (minister): Life

 Drummond's new church was St Thomas's English Episcopal Chapel on Rutland Place/Rutland Street (at the west end of Princes Street), a location which was described as "annoyingly close" to the established Episcopal Church of St John the Evangelist, Edinburgh, sitting more or less opposite the entrance to the pre-existing church.
 St Thomas's was designed by David Cousin, and, curiously building was begun in 1842, indicating a pre-emption of the entire schism, and indicating that the series of letters to Bishop Terrot were merely to formalise an already concluded decision.
 The first call to a public meeting to establish a new church appears in the Caledonian Mercury newspaper on 27 October 1842, predating much of the debate between Drummond and Terrot.
 Drummond's address at this time is shown as 4 Bruntsfield Place.

-Despite bringing in an Englishman, Richard Hibbs, as his curate around 1852, this did not go well and Hibbs created a further split in 1854 to create a separate Episcopal Church on St Vincent Place in the New Town (completed as Christ's English Episcopal Chapel in 1857).
+Despite bringing in an Englishman, Richard Hibbs, as his curate around 1852, this did not go well and Hibbs created a further split in 1854 to create a separate Episcopal Church (St Vincent's Chapel, Edinburgh) on St Vincent Place in the New Town (completed as Christ's English Episcopal Chapel in 1857).
 Hibbs was replaced by Valentine Faithfull.

 Drummond was a keen and early amateur photographer, being in both the Edinburgh Photographic Society (1861) and Photographic Society of Scotland.
 He presented a new portable photographic tent to the latter in 1862 and served as their vice president from 1864 to 1867.
 In 1868 he was elected a fellow of the Royal Society of Edinburgh, his proposer being John Hutton Balfour.
 A photograph of Loch Earn dated 1864 is held by the Scottish National Portrait Gallery.
 This appears to for one of 16 photographs exhibited by Drummond in 1864, demonstrating a tour of Killin, St Fillans and Loch Earn earlier that year.

 In later life he lived at 6 Montpelier, a tenement flat in the Bruntsfield district of Edinburgh.